Fbullman/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 The Outcome Based on Launch Date analysis and chart indicates the best and worst times to launch a campaign.

-*Most successful months: May, June, February, July (ranked order) *Least Successful months: January, October, July, June
+-*Most successful months: May, June, February, July (ranked order) -*Least Successful months: January, October, July, June